 If the system so requires, the L-Series provides a direct position output signal in the form of a dc voltage.
-The throttle position (TPS) output represents full counterclockwise (CCW) to clockwise (CW) rotation of the actuator shaft, and thus gives the operator an external position indication after installation and while the unit is operating.
+The TPS (throttle position sensor) output represents full counterclockwise (CCW) to clockwise (CW) rotation of the actuator shaft, and thus gives the operator an external position indication after installation and while the unit is operating.